 Current analytical problems and applications of comparative methods in social research.
-Students are expected to participate in a group research project in which one or more of these methods will be applied.
+Students are expected to individually conduct research or to participate in a group research project in which one or more of these methods will be applied.

 Consuming Passions: The Regulation of Consumption, Appearance and Sexuality